Choo Han Teck: Dexmon Chua murder case

 On 17 January 2017, Justice Choo Han Teck found 57-year-old Chia Kee Chen guilty of murder in the kidnapping and fatal assault of 37-year-old Dexmon Chua Yizhi, who was his wife's ex-lover.
 He stated that Chia kidnapped Chua out of revenge for the affair and he had grievously assaulted the man with the help of his Indonesian friend Febri Irwansyah Djatmiko inside their borrowed van on that fateful day of 28 December 2013.
 Febri fled Singapore and was never caught, while the killers' hired driver Chua Leong Aik was sent to jail for five years for helping to kidnap and assault the victim.
 However, Justice Choo ruled that it was not clear if he, or his accomplices, had dealt the fatal blows, hence he sentenced Chia to life imprisonment despite the prosecution's arguments for a death sentence.

 A year later, after the prosecution appealed, the Court of Appeal affirmed Choo's decision to convict Chia of murder, but they sentenced Chia to death since he premeditated the plot and the murder was committed in a merciless and violent manner, as well as Chia exhibiting a blatant disregard for human life during the fatal assault.

+Personal life

+He and his wife have two children, a son and daughter.